Frequently Asked Questions

 - I play an instrument, so where can I practice?

 CCU offers a variety of practice spaces located in the Edwards building, Wheelwright Auditorium, and the Coastal Carolina Band Hall.
 These rooms are available during school business hours to all students taking music courses.
-For more specific info regarding practice room availability please contact Paula Gwaltney, Administrative Specialist in the Edwards Building and Judy Dow, administrative specialist in the Band Hall.
+For more specific info regarding practice room availability please contact Paula Gwaltney, Administrative Specialist in the Edwards Building.

 - I have a few more questions that are not answered here.
 Who can I talk to?

-Please contact Paula Gwaltney or Judy Dow.
-They can answer your questions and direct you to a specific faculty member if necessary.
+Please contact Paula Gwaltney.
+She can answer your questions and direct you to a specific faculty member if necessary.